Ahsan Iqbal For Urgent Action On Commercialization Of New Gwadar International Airport - UrduPoint

 Created through a grant of $230 million by the Chinese government, the New Gwadar International Airport has a 3648m long runway.

-Its passenger terminal building, having an area of 14,000?, is equipped with necessary production and auxiliary buildings (police station, safe checking, security, garage, warehouse, etc.), Public utility facilities (water supply and drainage, power supply, HVAC etc.), air traffic control facilities (including meteorology, communication, navigation, etc.), community hospital, school, family area and other facilities.
+Its passenger terminal building, having an area of 14,000 square meter (m2), is equipped with necessary production and auxiliary buildings (police station, safe checking, security, garage, warehouse, etc.), Public utility facilities (water supply and drainage, power supply, HVAC etc.), air traffic control facilities (including meteorology, communication, navigation, etc.), community hospital, school, family area and other facilities.

 Additional DG Pakistan Airport Authority (PAA), Air Vice Marshall Zeeshan Saeed briefed the minister on safety evaluations and airfield regularization, assuring operational clearance by December.